Medicine Overview of Palivega Tablet

 How Palivega Tablet works

 Palivega 9mg tablet is an atypical antipsychotic.
-It works by modulating the action of certain chemical messengers in the brain that affects thoughts.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 In Depth Information on Palivega Tablet